awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetMediaForFragmentList.md

 # GetMediaForFragmentList<a name="API_reader_GetMediaForFragmentList"></a>

-Gets media for a list of fragments \(specified by fragment number\) from the archived data in a Kinesis video stream\.
+Gets media for a list of fragments \(specified by fragment number\) from the archived data in an Amazon Kinesis video stream\.

 The following limits apply when using the `GetMediaForFragmentList` API:
 + A client can call `GetMediaForFragmentList` up to five times per second per stream\.